 TL;DR: Create actual email conversations rather than just blasting one-way information.

 This goes hand-in-hand with #3 above.
-If your users are actually replying to your email, and getting a reply back from you, this makes your email domain look more human-like to ESPs.
+We use conversations in all aspects of our lives; email marketing should be no different; a conversation can not be started if you are not using conversational email copy.
+If your users are actually replying to your email and getting a reply back from you, your email domain looks more human-like to ESPs.
 How many times have you been in the middle of an email exchange with someone and found their next email in the spam folder?
 Chances are, never.

 Wrapping it up

-Of course there are other things to take into account when you’re dealing with much larger lists, but if you practiced the 4 things I’ve outlined in this article you’re well ahead of most people when it comes to protecting and healing their email deliverability.
+Of course, there are other things to consider when you’re dealing with much larger lists, but if you practiced the four things outlined in this article you’re well ahead of most people when it comes to protecting and solving your email deliverability challenges.

-If you’d like to get our full Email Deliverability Checklist & Guidelines, drop your email below to get it delivered to your inbox.
-We even include a comprehensive list of words that you probably have no idea would cause ESPs to have a knee-jerk reaction and kick you into the spam folder.
+If you'd like to receive our complete Email Deliverability Checklist & Guidelines, enter your email address here to have it emailed to your inbox.
+You’ll get a detailed list of terms that you may not realize trigger ESPs to have a knee-jerk reaction and send you to their spam folder.